notnovayt/rengoku_sketch/README.md

-# rengoku_sketch
-Sketch of Rengoku
+# Sketch of Kyojuro Rengoku

+A sketch of 煉獄杏寿郎 (Kyojuro Rengoku) from Kimetsu no Yaiba (Demon Slayer).

+Done with only a pencil and eraser.